With so many different methods of making remittance payments, and so many services available, it's easy to get overwhelmed and end up overpaying.

-You can call into your local bank branch and sort it out in person or through your bank’s online banking system or app.
-If you’re sending money abroad from the US, you might need a little more help on how to make an international wire transfer.
+You can call into your local bank branch and sort it out in person, or use your bank’s online banking system or app.
+If you’re sending money abroad from the US, our article on how to make an international wire transfer might help.

 Add to that the fact that cheques are far less frequently accepted, and they’re seldom the best choice.
-Germany, Austria, the Netherlands, Belgium, and Scandinavian countries have already phased out cheques altogether, with other countries like the UK in the process of doing so.
+Germany, Austria, the Netherlands, Belgium, and Scandinavian countries have already phased checks out altogether, with other countries like the UK in the process of doing so.

 Whether you need to pay a one off remittance, or you’re an overseas worker regularly sending cash home to your loved ones, it’s worth understanding how remittances work, and what fees might be involved.

 With a bit of research, you might find that there’s a way to move your money safely and quickly, and with lower fees.
-That way, more of your hard earned cash gets to where you want it - and less is eaten up by bank or transfer service fees.
+That way, more of your hard earned cash gets to where you want it, and less is eaten up by bank or transfer service fees.